Four Steps for Your Strategic Website Plan

 There are actually four steps or four parts to creating a strategic website and this is the same process I walk through with every single one of my clients, when I’m creating a website for them.
 And to make this a lot easier I’ve created a printable workbook that goes right along with it.
 It's gonna walk you through all of these steps and there's nice little worksheets to help you kind of brainstorm and get this out on paper.
 Which in turn you can either give to your web designer or use it to create your own website if you're gonna if this is your first website and you need to DIY it that's totally fine. but let's go ahead and make it smart and help you achieve your goals.

-Step One: What's the purpose of your site?
+What's the purpose of your site?